 A foreclosure does not automatically create a deficiency judgment in the state of Florida.
 The lender must request the deficiency judgment after a judgment of foreclosure is entered.
 The lender files a motion with the court following the foreclosure sale.
 The court must hold a separate evidentiary hearing on this request during which the lender must demonstrate that the property’s value on the sale date was less than the note balance.
 The borrower can refute this by offering the results of an appraisal or showing that the assessor’s taxed value is more than the note balance.
 Ultimately, though, the court has discretion as to whether or not to award a deficiency judgment.
 Moreover, if the property was worth more than note balance on the sale date, then a deficiency judgment will not be permitted.
 However, once the judge signs the order granting the motion for a deficiency judgment, the borrower is responsible to repay that debt.

-Lenders have five years to pursue a deficiency judgment in Florida.
-The claim for a deficiency in a foreclosure action does not arise until the foreclosure sale has been completed so this means that the five-year time frame starts at the time of the foreclosure sale.
+Effective July 1, 2013, the period of time in which the lender may seek a deficiency judgment was reduced from five years to one year for residential properties with no more than four dwelling units.
+The claim for a deficiency in a foreclosure action does not arise until the foreclosure sale has been completed so this means that the one-year time frame starts at the time of the foreclosure sale.

 Promissory Notes and Mortgages